 - Children, Introductory, Novice A and Novice B must trot

 The horse should demonstrate a change of bend, and if cantering, a change of lead, at the center point between the posts.

 A judge will give a negative score (4 or less) if the horse and rider fail to perform changes of lead, performs the lead changes poorly, performs the obstacle in counter canter, or knocks over any of the posts.
 A rider does not have to dismount to reset a fallen post.

 DISQUALIFICATION AND SPEED PENALTIES

 As with any Working Equitation obstacle, horses and riders can be disqualified from the trial for failing to correctly complete the obstacle prior to moving on to the subsequent obstacle on the course.
-A horse and rider may be disqualified from the Slalom between Posts for failing to pass between the entry markers or for weaving incorrectly through the pattern.
+A horse and rider may be disqualified from the Single Slalom for failing to pass between the entry markers or for weaving incorrectly through the pattern.